 As the world heard the historic declaration of the COVID-19 outbreak as a pandemic in March 2020, countries had to act rapidly with no previous experience to draw upon.
 Unlike many countries, Sweden did not impose a lockdown but advised its citizens on precautionary measures, including forbidding visits to care homes.
 To explore how the pandemic was experienced in the first few months by the frontline workers who found themselves in the midst of the storm, we engaged in a dialogue with one such nurse.
 This project documents personal experience of a nurse working at a care home in Stockholm during the pandemic.

 [PI at KI: Zarina N Kabir]

-The study will be conducted in Bangladesh and aims to investigate i) the socio-demographic factors associated with COVID19 infections; ii) post-recovery consequence of COVID19 on mental and physical health of patients; iii) knowledge, attitude and practice in relation to Coronavirus and COVID19 among family members of COVID19 patients and frontline health workers in Bangladesh.
-Data collection for the project will begin in July 2020.
+The study is conducted in Bangladesh and aims to investigate i) the socio-demographic factors associated with COVID19 infections; ii) post-recovery consequence of COVID19 on mental and physical health of patients; iii) knowledge, attitude and practice in relation to Coronavirus and COVID19 among family members of COVID19 patients and frontline health workers in Bangladesh.
 The project is result of a collaboration with a humanitarian organisation in Bangladesh, Sajida Foundation.

 Future care for older adults in home care and care home – associations between home care staff perceived job strain and older persons’ experiences of the quality of home care services.